rust-lang/compiler-team/README.md

 ## Meeting Calendar

-All our meetings are open to the public.
+Unless otherwise noted, all our meetings are open to the public and held on Zulip.
 There are two main team-wide meetings that we hold as a regular basis.
 There are also a variety of working group meetings.
 The team-wide meetings are as follows:

 - **Triage meeting:** We have a weekly triage meeting to discuss and track regressions and urgent changes.
 This meeting is held on Zulip and open to anyone.
-See the
 - **Steering meeting:** We have a steering meeting every three weeks to track and plan our larger goals.
 This meeting is held on Zulip and open to anyone.